johnsellin93/grab/README.md

 # Terminal-native AI context engineering for large codebases

-grab is a terminal-native AI context builder for large codebases.
+grab is a terminal-native context acquisition tool for large codebases.

 It turns repository interaction into an explicit, stateful context accumulation process instead of a single-shot prompt retrieval workflow.

+grab is designed for iterative debugging workflows where repository context must be accumulated progressively across multiple files and extraction passes.

 It composes standard Unix tooling — `ripgrep` for search, `sed` for precise range extraction, and clipboard/tmux for transport — into deterministic repository-context acquisition workflows.